antonbabenko/pre-commit-terraform/README.md

 ### Known limitations

-Terraform operate on per-dir basic, when `pre-commit` only supports files and files that exist.
-That means if you only remove tf-related file without any other changes in same dir, check will be skipped.
+Terraform operates on per-dir basis, when `pre-commit` only supports files and files that exist.
+That means if you only remove the tf-related file without any other changes in the same dir, checks will be skipped.
 Example and details [here](https://github.com/pre-commit/pre-commit/issues/3048)

 ### All hooks: Usage of environment variables in `--args`